 Next to the IP addresses, you can also view the TCP and UDP points (open, closed and filtered) associated with the IP addresses.
 In practice, this allows you to check up on the status of these ports to verify that the network is secure.

 Being able to check up on IP addresses and port status together allows you to manage your IPs while simultaneously monitoring security vulnerabilities.
-You can also see the host names, MAC addresses, and operating systems of connected devices.
+You can also see the hostnames, MAC addresses, and operating systems of connected network devices.